 Want to make some big improvements to the accessibility of your CarmenCanvas course?
 It might be easier than you think!
 Below are five basic and highly impactful ways to improve accessibility in old courses and start out on the right foot with new courses!

-In addition to what's shared below, check out Accessibility in Canvas.
+In addition to what's shared below, check out Improve Accessibility in Your Course Using the Rich Content Editor.

 1. Add accessible course content